woodward/color_palette/README.md

 [here](https://github.com/woodward/color_palette/blob/main/bin/download_thecolorapi_data.exs), and
 [here](https://github.com/woodward/color_palette/blob/main/bin/download_colorhexa_data.exs), respectively.

+## Renamed Colors

+Some of the names were in use by more than one hex value (according to the data sources); to accommodate that scenario, one of the colors was renamed with the ANSI color code appended to the end of the name so that the names would point to a unique ANSI code/hex value.
+For example, there's `ColorPalette.blue/0` which refers to hex value #0000ff and [ANSI code 21](ansi_color_codes.html#color-21).
+There's also `ColorPalette.blue_004/0` which has a hex value of #000080 and [ANSI color code 4](ansi_color_codes.html#color-4).

 ## Duplicate ANSI Color Codes

 Of the 256 ANSI color codes, surprisingly only 247 are unique hex values (i.e., unique colors);